MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/Qccc.Training.md

 calibration by trial and error as training of traditional classifiers.
 Here we define the main concepts and ingredients of this training process.

 # Training/testing schedules
-The the context of classifier training a *schedule* describes a subset of data samples in an overall training or testing set.
+In the context of classifier training a *schedule* describes a subset of data samples in an overall training or testing set.
 A schedule is usually defined as a collection of sample indices.

 # Parameter/bias scores